dmlc/parameter_server/example/linear/README.md

 **Run L1 Logistic Regression on the CTR dataset**

-Let first start one worker and one server in local machine, and run the online solver for L1 logistic regression.
+Let's first start one worker and one server in the local machine to run the online solver.
 ```bash
 ../../script/ps.sh start ../../build/linear -app_file ctr/online_l1lr.conf
 ```

-We can use more workers and servers, such as 3 workers and 4 workers, via
+Next we use 3 workers and 4 servers:

 ```bash
 ../../script/ps.sh start -nw 3 -ns 4 ../../build/linear -app_file ctr/online_l1lr.conf
 ```

 We can also start the jobs in multiple machines.
-Assume there is a `your_hostfile` containing all machines IPs, where each line has one IP.
+Assume there is a `your_hostfile` containing all machines IPs line by line.
 Then start the job via the `-hostfile` option.
 ```bash
 ../../script/ps.sh start -hostfile your_hostfile -nw 3 -ns 4 ../../build/linear -app_file ctr/online_l1lr.conf
 ```

 Finally, we can change the application by the `-app_file` option.
-Evaluate the trained model
+For example, Evaluate the trained model
 ```bash
 ../../script/ps.sh start ../../build/linear -app_file ctr/eval_online.conf